10 Things You Might Not Know About the Nobel Prize

 Notice that Nobel didn't mention economics in his will: that's because the Nobel Prize in Economic Sciences is not a "Nobel Prize."
 It's technically the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel.
 Sweden's central bank created the endowment in 1968.

 5. Organizations can win the Nobel Peace Prize.

 Only individuals can be nominated for the Nobel Prizes in medicine, chemistry, literature, and physics, as well as the economics prize.
-Recent organizations that have been awarded the Nobel Peace Prize include the International Campaign to Abolish Nuclear Weapons (2017), the European Union (2012), and the Intergovernmental Panel on Climate Change (2007).
+Recent organizations that have been awarded the Nobel Peace Prize include the World Food Programme (2020), the International Campaign to Abolish Nuclear Weapons (2017), the European Union (2012), and the Intergovernmental Panel on Climate Change (2007).

 6. Up to three individuals can win each Nobel Prize.

 For teams larger than three, the committee will choose who gets left out.
 If two people win, the prize money is split equally.
 If three people win, the awarding committee chooses how to divide the prize.

 7. People don't know when they've been nominated for a Nobel Prize.

 Nobel Prize nomination records are kept sealed for 50 years after the award is given.
 Winners don't know they're nominated until they win.
 So go ahead, assume you almost won the Nobel Prize.

 8. There are no posthumous Nobel Prize nominations.